isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-04-04-post-Second Reading Speech by Second Minister for Law, Mr Edwin Tong, on the Extradition (Amendment) Bill.md

 b)	Second, it introduces a new mechanism to allow the Attorney-General, on behalf of the requesting State, to apply to the High Court to review a Magistrate’s decision to release the fugitive.

 {:start="42"}
 42. A review of a Magistrate’s order does not require permission of the court and can be on a question of fact or law.
 The High Court may make an order or direction as it thinks fit upon the review, and the High Court’s decision is final.
-This is to ensure there will be finality to the proceedings.
+This is to ensure that there will be finality to the proceedings.

 {:start="43"}
 43. We have provided for the possibility of the fugitive being released on bail, pending the determination of the High Court’s review of the Attorney-General’s application.
 This balances the rights of the individual with the State’s international obligations.